-Electricity Repair category 1 Notes The wiring system would appear to have been upgraded within recent years and is along modern lines.
-It will be appreciated that the system was not checked or tested and it is assumed that all works were carried out by a registered electrical contractor to current regulations.
-In the absence of any documentation a precautionary check should be made by a qualified electrical contractor to confirm the condition and adequacy of the installation.
+Electricity

+Repair category 2

+Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.